RodrigoCalderano/Posterr/README.md

 ## Project Structure

-This project structure is based on modularization, follows Clean Arch principles and uses MVVM pattern for presentation layer.
+This project structure is based on modularization, follows Clean architecture principles and uses MVVM pattern for presentation layer.

 ## Modules

+Follows [Dependency-Rule](https://khalilstemmler.com/wiki/dependency-rule/) from Clean arch, meaning that domain layer is completely agnostic of other modules and feature modules are not dependent on each other.

 - app module: Higher level module that controls DI
 - buildSrc: Controls lib versions